-Microsoft has updated the good old Notepad app in Windows 10 v 1809.
+Microsoft has updated the good old Notepad app in Windows 10.
 The humble Notepad in Windows is a very basic text editor you can use for simple documents.
 Let us take a look at the new features in Notepad.

 Read Notepad Tips and Tricks for Windows users.